futureverse/future/reference/Future-class.md

   If TRUE, the garbage collector run (in the process that evaluated the future) only after the value of the future is collected.
-Exactly when the values are collected may depend on various factors such as number of free workers and whether `earlySignal` is TRUE (more frequently) or FALSE (less frequently). *Some future backends may ignore this argument.*
+Exactly when the values are collected may depend on various factors, including the number of free workers. *Some future backends may ignore this argument.*

-- earlySignal:

-  Specified whether conditions should be signaled as soon as possible or not.

 - label: